faja/Zai1Iefieleimeth1keida2oighohb6r/src/LINUX_INTERNALS/BPF/ch4_bcc/index.md

 - [funccount](../../../COMMANDS/FUNCCOUNT/index.md) - counts events, especially function calls, and can aswer questions such as:
     - is the kernel- or user-level function being called?
     - what is the rate of this function call, per second?

+- [stackcount](../../../COMMANDS/STACKCOUNT/index.md) - counts the stack traces that led to en event, can answer the questions:
+    - why is this event called?
+What is the code path?
+    - what are all the different code paths taht call this event and what are their frequencies?

+- [trace](../../../COMMANDS/TRACE/index.md) - tool for per-event tracing from many different sources: kprobes, uprobes, tracepoints and USDT probes, can answer questions:
+    - what are the arguments when a kernel- or user-level function is called?
+    - what is the return value of this function? is it failing?
+    - how is this function called? what is the user- or kernel-level stack trace?

+- [argdist](../../../COMMANDS/ARGDIST/index.md) - multi-tool that summarizes arguments